MiFID Top-Up permissions

 • a description of the additional MiFID II services that the AIFM proposes to undertake and how the AIFM will increase its resources (e.g. staff, internal procedures) to carry out such activities;

-• a description of whether it is contemplated to delegate the new services, and presentation of the delegation setup;
+• a description of whether it is contemplated to delegate the new services, and a presentation of the delegation setup;

 • a confirmation of compliance with the newly applicable capital adequacy and MiFID II rules; and